-- 1. This air handler must be kept clear and free of combustible materials, gasoline and other flammable vapors and liquids. - 2.
-Never store flammable materials of any kind near this air handler.
-Gasoline, solvents and other volatile liquids should mbe stored only in approved containers outside the home.
+- 1. This air handler must be kept clear and free of combustible materials, gasoline and other flammable vapors and liquids. - Never store flammable materials of any kind near this airhandler.
+Gasoline, solvents and other volatile liquids should be stored only in approved containers outside the home.
 These materials vaporize easily and are extremely dangerous. - 3.
 Insulating materials may be combustible.
 The air handler must be kept free and clear of insulating materials.
 The air handler area must be examined when installed in an insulated space or when insulation is added to be sure that the insulation material has been kept away from the air handler. - 4.
-Follow the instructions exactly as shown in the Section 4: Startup and Shutdown Instructions section of this manual to properly startup or shutdown this air handler. - 5.
+Follow the instructions exactly as shown in Section 4: Startup and Shutdown Instructions in this manual to properly start up or shut down this air handler.
+If overheating occurs, turn off the power to the air handler and contact a qualified contractor, installer, or service agency. - 5.
 If overheating occurs, turn off the power to the air handler and contact a qualified contractor, installer, or service company.

-- 6. Never store cleaning materials such as bleaches, detergents, powder cleaners, etc. near this air handler.
-These chemicals can cause corrosion of the air handler sheet metal and electric heaters, blower and electrical controls. - 7.
-Never use the area around the air handler as a storage area for items which could block or obstruct the airflow to the space around the air handler.
-This flow of air is required for safe and proper operation.
+- 6. Never store cleaning materials such as bleaches, detergents, chemicals can cause corrosion of the air handler sheet metal, electric heaters, blower and electrical controls. - 7.
+Never use the area around the air handler as a storage are for items which could block or obstruct the normal air flow to the air handler or the space around the air handler.
+The flow of air is required for safe and proper operation.
 Never block or obstruct air openings used for ventilation and cooling of the air handler electrical components. - 8.
-Refer to the air handler rating plate for requirements for safe operation. - 9.
-Provide adequate clearance for service access to the control box, electric heat elements or hydronic coil, and blower. - 10.
-Failure to carefully read and follow all instructions in this manual can result in malfunction of the air handler which can cause, death, personal injury, and/or property damage. - 11.
-If the air handler is installed in a residential garage, it must be installed so that the electric heaters are located not less than 18 inches above the floor and the air handler must be located or protected to avoid physical damage by vehicles. - 12.
+Refer to the air handler rating plate for the air handler model number for requirements for safe operation. - 9.
+Provide adequate clearance for service access to the control box, electric heating elements, hydronic coil, and blower. - 10.
+Failure to carefully read and follow all instructions in this manual can result in malfunction of the air handler which can cause death, personal injury, and/or property damage. - If the air handler is installed in a residential garage, it must be installed so that the electric heaters are located not less than 18 inches above the floor.
+The air handler must be located or protected to avoid physical damage by vehicles - 12.
 These instructions cover minimum requirements and conform to existing national standards and safety codes.
 In some cases, these instructions exceed certain local codes and ordinances, especially those who have not kept up with changing modular home and residential home construction practices.
 These instructions are to be followed and are the minimum requirement to perform service or repairs on this air handler. - 13.
 Installation, servicing and maintenance must only be performed by qualified service personnel that are licensed by the state to install, service, and repair HVAC equipment and those who have successfully completed a course in handling, installing, commissioning, maintenance, servicing, repairing, decommissioning, and disposal of equipment using a flammable refrigerant offered by an accredited national training organization or the manufacturer of the equipment. - 14.
 This air handler is for use at elevations of 10,000 ft (3,048m) or less. - 15.
 This air handler is not to be used by persons (including children) with reduced physical, sensory or mental capabilities, or lack of experience and knowledge, unless they have been given supervision or instruction concerning use of this air handler by a person responsible for their safety.
 Children must not be allowed to play with this air handler.